 Laser eye surgery can now treat presbyopia and there are various methods that are now available to you.
 Monovision is the most commonly used procedure and aims to correct one eye for distance vision and the other eye for near vision.
 You can read more about how laser eye surgery can correct near vision by clicking this link.

 If you have been deemed unsuitable for laser eye surgery then there will be no option but to consider the non-laser alternatives.
 Refractive lens exchange is likely to be your best solution and the Lentis M Plus lens is now being used in this procedure.
-During refractive lens exchange your own natural lens is replaced by an artificial lens of which there are various types.
-The Lentis M plus lens is one of the latest developments in intra ocular lens implants (artificial lens) and it can be used to correct distance, intermediate and near vision, which is what is required if you are over the age of 45 years old.
+During refractive lens exchange, your own natural lens is replaced by an artificial lens of which there are various types.
+The Lentis M plus lens is one of the latest developments in intraocular lens implants (artificial lens) and it can be used to correct distance, intermediate and near vision, which is what is required if you are over the age of 45 years old.
 Read our detailed refractive lens exchange guide for more information.

-You can think of the Lentis M plus as similar to that of varifocal spectacle lens, whereby different zones of the lens relate to distance, intermediate and reading vision.
+You can think of the Lentis M plus as similar to that of the varifocal spectacle lens, whereby different zones of the lens relate to distance, intermediate and reading vision.
 These multifocal lens implants have been around for a number of years but the quality of the vision has generally not been satisfactory.
-The main problem with previous multifocal lenses has been with the amount of aberrations that they produce.
-The most common of these visual aberrations are glare, star bursts and haloes around lights, which are especially noticeable in low light levels.
+The main problem with previous multifocal lenses has been with the number of aberrations that they produce.
+The most common of these visual aberrations are glare, starbursts and haloes around lights, which are especially noticeable in low light levels.
 The Lentis M plus lens has the following advantages:

 - You will get good distance, intermediate and reading vision.